picel meta

 A Certification Authority (CA) is a trusted entity responsible for issuing and revoking digital certificates used for electronic signatures.
 The progressive implementation of e-government or e-Gov confirms the Registry Units in Latin America as a key element for the correct verification of individuals and legal entities.

 A CA accredits the link between a given key and its real owner, ensuring its integrity and certifying the relationship between the two.
-In other words, a digital certificate is an electronic file created by a CA that associates identity data to a natural or legal person, so that electronic processing and electronic signature solutions are configured as a fundamental vehicle on the road to digitization and technological progress.
+In other words, a digital certificate is an electronic file created by a Certification Authority that associates identity data to a natural or legal person, so that electronic processing and electronic signature solutions are configured as a fundamental vehicle on the road to digitization and technological progress.

 In addition, a digital certificate serves to identify the signer unequivocally, ensuring the total integrity of the signed document and giving it the same legal validity as a handwritten signature.